 Francis Gavois was appointed to the Supervisory Board in 1998.
-Mr. Gavois is the Chairman of the Supervisory Board of ODDO et Cie.
-He is also a member of the Board of Directors of Plastic Omnium, FT1CI and the Supervisory Board of the Consortium de Réalisation (CDR).
-From 1984 to 1997, Mr. Gavois held several positions, including Chairman of the Board of Directors and Chief Executive Officer of Banque Française du Commerce Extérieur (BFCE).
+Mr. Gavois is the Chairman of the Supervisory Board of ODD0 et Cie.
+He is also a member of the Board of Directors of Plastic Omnium, FT1CI and the Supervisory Board of the Consortium de Realisation (CDR).
+From 1984 to 1997, Mr. Gavois held several positions, including Chairman of the Board of Directors and Chief Executive Officer of Banque Francaise du Commerce Exterieur (BFCE).
 Prior to that time Mr. Gavois held positions in the French government.
 He is Inspecteur des Finances and a graduate of the Institut d'Etudes Politiques de Paris and the Ecole Nationale d'Administration.

 Alessandro Ovi has been a member of the Supervisory Board since 1994.
 He received a doctoral degree in Nuclear Engineering from the Politecnico in Milan and a masters degree in operations research from Massachusetts Institute of Technology.
-He currently serves on the boards Italtel, Carnegie Mellon University and Corporation Development Committee of the Massachusetts Institute of Technology.
+He currently is a Special Advisor to the President of the European Community and also serves on the boards of Carnegie Mellon University and Corporation Development Committee of the Massachusetts Institute of Technology.
 Until April 2000, Mr. Ovi was the Chief Executive Officer of Tecnitel S.p.a., a subsidiary of Telecom Italia Group.
 Prior to joining Tecnitel S.p.A., Mr. Ovi was the Senior Vice President of International Affairs and Communications at I.R.I.